Overdue, Lost or Damaged Items

 The due dates of all checked-out items are listed on Your Account, where they can also be renewed.

-On an item's due date, and again one week after its due date, we will email an overview notice as a courtesy.
+Three days before an item is due, one day after it is due, and one week after it is due, we will email a notice as a courtesy.
 If you are not receiving notices, contact the Circulation desk to verify your email address; you are still liable for fines and fees.